Peachleafed willow (Salix amygdaloides)

 Form

-Small to medium tree with weeping branches with one or multiple trunks.
-The peachleaf willow can attain a height of 60' to 70' and 24" in diameter.
+Small to medium tree with weeping branches and one or multiple trunks.
+The peachleaf willow can reach a height of 60 to 70 feet with a trunk diameter of 24 inches.

 Bark